Unity Volunteer Screening

 WELCOME!
-The 4-H Youth Development program is pleased that you are interested in learning more about becoming a volunteer at Unity Community Center.
+The Unity Community Center is pleased that you are interested in learning more about becoming a volunteer.
 We appreciate your interest and look forward to your involvement.
 The purpose of this process is to help you know more about 4-H and to help us know more about you.
 It is a necessary step in providing protection for youth and volunteers.

 - A child abuse and neglect tracking system check through the Department of Children and Family Services (DCFS).

 - Three reference checks – one from a family member, one from a work/volunteer relationship, and one personal character.

 - Verification of a valid driver’s license and current liability insurance card, if you drive as part of your official role as a 4-H volunteer.

 - Completion of The Abuse and Neglect Child Reporting Act (ANCRA) training.

 - Register for volunteer orientation on our events page (look for Unity Community Center Volunteer Orientation)

 Please complete all the forms and return them to our office as soon as possible.

 After the application, all forms and the electronic criminal background and registered sex offender check through Sterling Volunteers has been completed and returned, and an interview has been conducted, you will receive a letter indicating your status as an Extension/4-H volunteer.
 This process can take 2 to 3 weeks or as long as 6 to 8 weeks – we appreciate your patience in completing this process.

 Please note -- getting reference forms back to our office is the MAJOR delay in completing the approval process.
 Please follow-up with your references and call our office to find out the status of your application.